BASCIL

 Innovative Solutions Enhancing Sustainable Culinary Tourism Services Through Diversification In Rural Food Production Sector

-The project BASCIL helps local food producers in rural areas diversify their business into sustainable culinary tourism services, and thus reach new customers.
+The project BASCIL helped local food producers in rural areas diversify their business into sustainable culinary tourism services, and thus reach new customers.

 Local food producers in South Savo and South Karelia